Inflatable fishing kayaks are becoming more popular. Here is why, plus a look at the best inflatable kayaks out there.

 Verdict: The Sea Eagle 385fta Fasttrack doesn’t come cheap but will provide fun for years to come.

-Here is another great option for one of the best inflatable fishing kayaks.
 At 38″ of width, the BOTE Zeppelin Aero offers a high degree of stability which is important if you want to stand when casting.
-The best thing about the BOTE Zeppelin Aero is the fact that you can turn it into a tandem kayak with ease.
+We particularly like the fact that you can turn the BOTE Zeppelin Aero into a tandem kayak with ease.
 Simply add another seat.

 A capacity of 600lbs and the removable floor provide an increased level of stability.
 At 12’6″, the BOTE Zeppelin Aero has the same length as the Sea Eagle 385fta Fasttrack.
 Weighing in at 41lbs it can still be carried on your back for a while.